Music Articles

 Facsimiles—from Latin, fac simile (make similar)—is the name given to a genre of publishing based on photomechanical printing techniques used to recreate (sometimes in exact detail) an original hand-written manuscript or printed edition.
 Over the last century, music facsimiles have become an invaluable resource for music historians and performers alike, allowing easy access to "original" documents, permitting modern readers a glimpse into the past.
 The production of these facsimiles is considered an art in itself and worthy of study in its own right.

-OMI is pleased to provide three articles about music facsimiles.
-The first two, by esteemed musicologists Richard Kramer and Alexander Silbiger, discuss the nature of facsimiles and their relevance to scholars and performers.
-The third article, by OMI's Steven Immel, details the history and aesthetics of the facsimile (originally published in the new Grove Dictionary of Music and Musicians, 2nd edition, 2002).
+OMI is pleased to provide a number of articles about music facsimiles.
+Discussed here is the nature of facsimiles and their relevance to scholars and performers, and the history and aesthetics of facsimiles (originally published in the new Grove Dictionary of Music and Musicians, 2nd edition, 2002).
+In addition Arizona State University and the University of Miami have made available material used in conjunction with exhibits of facsimiles from their collections.

 [Review] "Beethoven Facsimiles" by Richard Kramer